jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 Securing your JobRunr dashboard is explained in detail in the [authentication guides](guides/authentication/_index.md).
 KEDA inside your Kubernetes cluster can still access the secured metrics API, but it requires some additional configuration.
 This is described in detail in the [KEDA documentation](https://keda.sh/docs/2.14/concepts/authentication/).

 ## Limitations and considerations
 Deploying a distributed application with enabled autoscaling might be tricky.
-There are some corner cases that are not be obvious at first.
+There are some corner cases that may not be obvious at first.
 Moreover, Kubernetes comes with some limitations that we should be aware of.

 ### Minimum replica count
 Pay an extra attention when setting `minReplicaCount` property to 0.
 When no pods are running, workers' usage will always be 0 so to scale from 0 this metric has to be used with at least one additional metric (e.g. latency of enqueued jobs + workers usage).
 No recurring jobs can be executed if no `BackgroundJobServers` are running.
 You should always have 1 `BackgroundJobServer` running in your cluster, as it is responsible for checking if any jobs need to be processed.